hashicorp/vagrant/website/source/docs/getting-started/synced_folders.html.md

 By default, Vagrant shares your project directory (remember, that is the one with the Vagrantfile) to the `/vagrant` directory in your guest machine.

+Note that when you `vagrant ssh` into your machine, you're in `/home/vagrant`.
+`/home/vagrant` is a different directory from the synced `/vagrant` directory.

 If your terminal displays an error about incompatible guest additions (or no guest additions), you may need to update your box or choose a different box such as `hashicorp/precise64`.
 Some users have also had success with the